matrixneo99/docs/v2/firmware.md

 Platform.IO is used to edit and upload the firmware.
 The underlying IDE (Atom, Visual Studio Code) does not matter.
-However, this manual is based on Visual Studio code and may need to be adapted.
+However, this manual is based on Visual Studio Code(VSC) and may need to be adapted.
 The installation of the IDE is described in the following link:
 [https://platformio.org/platformio-ide](https://platformio.org/platformio-ide)